 - Copying from a higher version of Oracle to a lower version of Oracle - · Copying from a table to a view - UDTs or VARRAYs if the UDT or VARRAY type was not created on the target database using Oracle's Import/Export utility or Oracle's hot backup.
 This is a limitation in Oracle's import/export facility - · Tables in replication that are horizontally or vertically partitioned - Sequences - Tables for which transformation is being used, unless the transformation is being applied on the target, as well - Network configurations in which a pass-through server is used to pass data between the source and target servers - Column mapping - Subset of columns - · Specifying a subset of rows within a table - Indexes, constraints, triggers, and grants options - Direct load - Transparent Data Encryption (TDE) - The append command does not support Oracle partitions.
-(Only the copy command supports Oracle partitions.) - The BINARY DOUBLE and the BINARY FLOAT data types are not supported for the copy/append command. - If a configuration file has different table names on the source and target, and the target contains another table with the same name as the source, using the copy/append command may compromise the consistency of the data already present in the target table.
-It is important to note that in such cases, the copy/append command will not rename the table on the target.
-The copy status detail command will display a message in sp_ctrl that "Cannot rename table on target; source name exists".
+(Only the copy command supports Oracle partitions.) - On Oracle Database 23c, the Copy/Append command isn't supported with encrypted table space.